TimothyOlsson/DD2404-project/results/notebook.md

 ### 2017-12-24
 I have been away for long time.
 I have combined CNN and LSTM, which seems to give great results.
 It takes a long time to train, but it can reach 92% accuracy for validation set.
 Loss for train and test set are decreasing at the same rate, showing that the model does not overfit or underfit!

+### 2017-12-30
+I have not had time to add entries to the log book, but the commits in github should give you a good understanding what I have done.

+I could not get a good accuracy on my data, so I switched to another project (Text Generation, see repo in github), where I learned a lot of how you could structure data.
+One important methods that I learned was one-hot encoding data, which proved to be extremely useful for LSTM.
+I added the functionallity and it works flawlessly!

+Time is running short and I need to do the last fixes to my models and script.
+One thing that I need to do is to improve the way you change parameters, to improve user experience.
+This will be a huge task.